Create a mdb_env "environment" object. This is the way

 Passed through to

-, keys are strings to be compared in reverse order, from the end of the strings to the beginning (e.g., DNS names).
+open_databasefor the main database.
+IfTRUE, keys are strings to be compared in reverse order, from the end of the strings to the beginning (e.g., DNS names).
 By default, keys are treated as strings and compared from beginning to end.
-Passingreversekey = TRUE
+Passingreversekey = TRUEis equivalent to lmdb'sMDB_REVERSEKEY.- create

 If